 Correspondence with Tchaikovsky

-One letter from Tchaikovsky to Michel Delines has survived, dating from 1892, and is available in English translation on this site:
+One letter from Tchaikovsky to Michel Delines has survived, dating from 1892, and has been translated into English on this website:

 - Kleman, M. И. С. Тургенев в воспоминанях революционеров-семидесятников [I. S. Turgenev in the Reminiscences of Revolutionaries from the 1870s] (Moscow ; Leningrad, 1930), p.
 191–202.